The open access book series "Simula SpringerBriefs on Computing" introduces essentials of computing science.

 The board’s central focus is the production of a series of the highest international academic standard.
-Members of the editorial board will be asked to solicit new projects, and every volume will be followed closely by one of the editors.
+Members of the editorial board are tasked with soliciting new projects, and every volume is followed closely by an assigned editorial board member.
 Books in this series are published only by invitation from a member of the editorial board.
 Suggestions for new volumes are very welcome and can be directed to any member of the editorial board.

 The members of the editorial board are:

 - Aslak Tveito (Simula Research Laboratory & University of Oslo)

 - Are Magnus Bruaset (Simula Research Laboratory & University of Oslo)

 - Magne Jørgensen (Simula Research Laboratory & University of Oslo)

-- Olav Lysne (Simula Research Laboratory & Oslo Metropolitan University)
+- Olav Lysne (Simula Metropolitan Centre for Digital Engineering & Oslo Metropolitan University)

 - Andrew McCulloch (University of California, San Diego)